bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 Can you apply the templates to your topics?

-1. Geographic Variation
+1. Geographic Variation - Data collected from space can be useful for geographic data, especially related to climate.

-2. Trend related to the news
+2. Trend related to the news - People seem to be very interested in companies like SpaceX lately.

 3. Who does that?